General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Introduction

 The choice of loss function to optimize a model over training examples is an important cornerstone of the machine learning (ML) pipeline.
 This choice is particularly nuanced for the task of classification, which is evaluated by the 0-1 risk on test data.
 An elegant classical viewpoint is that training loss functions should be designed as continuous and optimizable surrogates~\citep{bartlett2006convexity,zhang2004statistical,lugosi2004bayes,steinwart2005consistency} to the 0-1 risk, as the training surrogate loss can often be related to the test surrogate risk, and the test surrogate risk can in turn be related to the test 0-1 risk.
 However, the first part of this reasoning breaks down in the modern high-dimensional regime, where infinitely many solutions can achieve zero training loss, but the test risk widely varies across these solutions~\citep{zhang2021understanding,neyshabur2014search}.

 The goal of this work is to provide a more transparent understanding of the impact of the training loss function on the eventual solution (and, thereby, its generalization) in this high-dimensional regime.
 Recent empirical and theoretical work provides a mixed and incomplete picture of the impact of loss.
 On one hand, large-scale empirical studies~\citep{hui2020evaluation,kline2005revisiting,golik2013cross,janocha2017loss} have shown that the less popular squared loss generates surprisingly competitive performance to the popular cross-entropy loss (the multiclass extension of the binary logistic loss).
 On the other hand, the cross-entropy loss (and, more generally, the family of \emph{exponentially-tailed losses}~\citep{soudry2018implicit,ji2019implicit}) is the only one that admits a direct relationship with maximization of the worst-case training data margin, which often correlates with good generalization~\citep{bartlett1998boosting,bartlett2002rademacher}.
 The empirically more challenging task of \emph{out-of-distribution (OOD) generalization}~\citep{mansour2008domain} yields further subtleties, with a diversity of loss functions that deviate significantly from this standard family of exponentially-tailed losses being recently designed and evaluated~\citep{sagawa2019distributionally,cao2019learning,menon2020long,kini2021label,wang2021importance}.
+Even for high-dimensional linear models, a comprehensive theory for the impact of a general loss function on the ensuing solution (and, thereby, its generalization) is currently missing.
+While promising frameworks have been recently provided for the implicit bias of general losses through convex programming~\citep{ji2020gradient,ji2021characterizing}, the properties of the implicit bias itself remain opaque.
+A separate recent line of work~\citep{muthukumar2021classification,hsu2021proliferation,wang2022binary,wang2021benign,cao2021risk} shows that the squared loss and cross-entropy loss can yield identical solutions with high probability in high dimensions, complementing their aforementioned noticed similarities in empirical performance.
+In particular, both solutions are shown to exactly coincide with \emph{minimum-norm interpolation} (MNI), which enjoys a closed-form expression and often generalizes well in high dimensions~\citep{bartlett2020benign,belkin2020two,hastie2022surprises,kobak2020optimal,muthukumar2020harmless,muthukumar2021classification}.
+However, these proof techniques are highly tailored to exponentially-tailed losses and in particular the intermediate support-vector-machine (SVM) formulation~\citep{soudry2018implicit}, leaving open whether such equivalences can be proved for more general losses.